crate/cratedb-guide/docs/feature/cursor/index.md

 {material-outlined}`construction;2em` This page is currently under construction.
 It includes not even the most basic essentials, and needs expansion.
-For example, the "Usage" and "Learn" sections are missing completely, and it's also not in the same shape like the other pages in this section.
+For example, the "Usage" and "Learn" sections are missing completely, and it's also not in the same shape as the other pages in this section.
 :::